A First Observational Assessment of Cosmic Backreaction Over an Extended Redshift Range: Cosmic backreaction

 The resulting dynamical equations for the Universe (the averaged Hamiltonian constraint and Raychaudhuri equation) read

 and

-where $H_D = 1/3\cdot \theta_D = \dot a_D/a_D$ is the average of the local expansion rate $\theta$, and $a_D$ is a volume scale factor defined as the cube root of the proper volume of $D$, usually normalized to 1 at present time.
+where $H_\mathcal{D} = 1/3\cdot \theta_\mathcal{D} = \dot a_\mathcal{D}/a_\mathcal{D}$ is the average of the local expansion rate $\theta$, and $a_\mathcal{D}$ is a volume scale factor defined as the cube root of the proper volume of $\mathcal{D}$, usually normalized to 1 at present time.
 Although we have neglected pressure in the above, it is straightforward to add this \cite{buchert2}.

 These dynamical equations deviate from those of the FLRW models in two ways.
-First of all, there is the genuinely new term
+First, there is the genuinely new term

-where $\sigma^2$ is the shear scalar.
-Second of all, the curvature term, $R_D$, will in general behave differently than the FLRW curvature parameter which necessarily scales as $\propto 1/a_D^2$.
+where $\sigma^2$ is the shear scalar of the fluid.
+Second, the curvature term, $R_\mathcal{D}$, will in general behave differently than the FLRW curvature parameter which necessarily scales as $\propto 1/a_\mathcal{D}^2$.
 Together, these deviations from FLRW dynamics is known as cosmic backreaction.

 In order to more easily assess the importance of the backreaction terms we can define the density parameters

 Introducing these into equation \ref{eq:friedmann}, this equation becomes